arthurhammer/arthurhammer.de/_posts/2019-05-30-playgroundmap.md

 description: Designing a map of playgrounds.
 ---

+{% include figure.html src="/assets/2019-05-30-playgroundmap.jpg" caption="A 20 × 30 cm custom designed print map of playgrounds in Braunschweig, Germany." alt="Playground map of Braunschweig, Germany." %}

 My girlfriend's inner child likes visiting playgrounds.
 As a little gift to her, I wanted to design a print map of playgrounds in our city.
 She can use the map to find new playgrounds and check off which ones she’s visited already.

-{% include figure.html src="/assets/2019-05-30-playgroundmap.jpg" caption="The result: a 20 x 30 cm custom print map of playgrounds in Braunschweig." alt="Playground map of Braunschweig" %}
+Making the map consisted of two main steps: getting the data and designing the map.

 ## Getting Data